UGASports - Film Don't Lie

 Film Don't Lie

 Every week, Dayne Young and Brent Rollins will collaborate to show you nuances of Georgia's technique and tendencies.
-This recap focuses on Georgia's 63-17 victory over Murray State.
+This recap focuses on Georgia's 55-0 victory over Arkansas State.

+Dayne: It’s important to note that after watching game film, Georgia completely dominated Arkansas State.
+The Bulldogs talent and depth, paired with greater effort and precision, equaled a top-notch performance.

+Brent: This was the type of overall performance many thought we’d see against Murray State—especially on the defensive side of the ball.
+Overall, outside of the Isaiah Wilson injury, Georgia sits right where they want to be, going into this week.
+Also, in terms of the raw PFF grades (versus the rankings we put out weekly that are based on a different model), Georgia is our top team in the country right now.
+While the competition has obviously not been the best, those high raw grades show you the Bulldogs are doing what you’re supposed to do to lesser opponents: executing, producing, and dominating.

 You must be a member to read the full article.
 Subscribe now for instant access to all premium content.